schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Swinging Storyteller

-A devoted foundry coremaker marks at a armory.
+A devoted foundry coremaker marks at an armory.

 ## Oyster Madness